Service Worker Caching Strategies

 });

 Register the worker with explicit scope boundaries to prevent unintended route interception.
 Use navigator.serviceWorker.register('/sw.js', { scope: '/' }) for root-level control, or restrict to /app/ for modular deployments.
-During the install phase, cache.addAll() executes atomically: if a single asset fails to fetch, the entire cache creation fails, preventing partial hydration states.
+During install, cache.addAll() executes atomically: if a single asset fails to fetch, the entire cache creation fails, preventing partial hydration states.

-Aligning initial asset pre-caching with broader Offline Sync Strategies & Background Workflows ensures deterministic state hydration across navigation cycles.
-This synchronization is critical when transitioning from cached shell rendering to dynamic data fetching, particularly on mobile networks where connection instability is frequent.
+Aligning initial asset pre-caching with the broader Offline Sync Strategies & Background Workflows approach ensures deterministic state hydration across navigation cycles.
+This matters most when transitioning from a cached shell to dynamic data fetching on mobile networks, where connection instability is frequent.

-The Stale-While-Revalidate (SWR) pattern delivers instant cached responses while asynchronously updating the cache in the background.
-This strategy is ideal for static assets, API endpoints with eventual consistency, and content that tolerates minor staleness.
+The SWR pattern delivers instant cached responses while asynchronously updating the cache in the background.
+It is ideal for static assets, API endpoints with eventual consistency, and content that tolerates minor staleness.

 self.addEventListener('fetch', (event) => {